Seasons in the sunset - A seventy (+3) year old looks ahead and back

 I nodded as if this was my one-hundredth be-in this month.
 I was familiar with the phrase, of course; though, to my knowledge, I had never used it in a sentence.

 I saw here in a brief moment my special status - a man-child, and yes, welcomed everywhere, and now effortlessly stepping through the old culture into the new.
-And true, be-ins were doubtless old hat in New York or San Francisco, but here in the eastern end of Pennsylvania, on this bright spring morning they were new, and the fit was perfect.
+And true, be-ins were doubtless old hat in Boston or San Francisco, but here in the eastern end of Pennsylvania, on this bright spring morning they were new, and the fit was perfect.

 I drew a be-in-style look of pleasant serenity onto my face as I eased my way among the crowd.
 People waltzed by.
 It was then that I looked up and saw Donna, the sun painting her hair, standing in the open doorway of the apartment.